TheFuncannon/WoLIGT/README.md

 # WoLIGT
-In-Game Time Component for LiveSplit
+Wizard of Legend In-Game Time Component for LiveSplit